Read Parmenides with voice, context, and method in the same frame.

 The strongest objection seems clear: whether rigorous logic has earned the right to dismiss the world of motion, difference, and ordinary experience

 Perhaps.
-Yet even a limited view can remain powerful if it makes the radical demand that thought must follow what can be coherently said of being, even when ordinary experience protests harder to ignore.
+Yet even a limited view can remain powerful if it keeps the radical demand that thought must follow what can be coherently said of being, even when ordinary experience protests harder to ignore than it was before.

 Prompt 5: Identify several of Parmenides's most enduring ideas and estimate their standing today.